-Saturday 20th May saw Stratstone host the very first Wilmslow Car Café meet, at the incredible Aston Martin Wilmslow Service Centre.
-With those attending waking up to glorious sunshine, the very first Wilmslow car meet had the potential to be a roaring success, we weren't wrong!
+Saturday 20th May saw Stratstone host the very first Wilmslow Car Café meet, at Aston Martin Wilmslow Service Centre.
+With those attending waking up to glorious sunshine, the very first Wilmslow car meet had the potential to be a roaring success and we weren't let down!

 It was no surprise to see quite a few convertibles joining the meet - thanks to the wonderful weather, including a glorious Lamborghini Huracan Spyder finished in stunning 'Blunethus' which was rarely seen without a camera pointed toward it, as well as a superb Aston Martin Vanquish Volante and Mercedes SLS AMG Roadster.

 The infamous Ferrari 488 wasn't in short supply either, with multiple versions of one of Modena's finest attracting many admiring glances, along with a handful of Porsche 911's, most notably a striking 911 Carrera GTS finished in a lovely 'Lime Gold' finish - complete with 'ducktail' spoiler - a nod to the classic 911 of yesterday.